DCurro/Pose-Aware-Embedding-Networks-and-Multi-Modal-Image-Language-Retrieval/README.md

 1. Unzip images_single.zip.
 1. Set the `path_dataset` variable in the `path_manager.py.example` file.
 1. Raname `path_manager.py.example` to `path_manager.py`.

-## Just Evaluation; No Training Required

-Evaluating the pose-aware embeddings:
-1. Copy the desired `precomputed_embeddings/image/*/embedding_0.py` to the corresponding `experiments/image/*/embeddings` folder.
-1. Run the desired evaulation located in the respective eval folder.

-Evaluating the language mode:
-1. Copy the `precomputed_embeddings/language/embedding_valtest_0.py` to the corresponding `experiments/language` embeddings folder.
-1. Run the desired evaulation located in the respective eval folder.

-Evaluating the conditional posebytes:
-1. Copy the `precomputed_embeddings/language_conditional/embedding_conditional.py` to the corresponding `experiments/language_conditional/` embeddings folder.
-1. Run the desired evaulation located in the respective eval folder.

-Evaluating the pose-aware masks:
-1. Copy the contents of `precomputed_masks/` to the corresponding `experiments/language_mask/masks/` folder.
-1. Run the desired evaulation located in the respective eval folder.

 ## Training from Scratch